EvelynNutt-Muon/mutracker_test/README.md

 3. Be sure to select your SD card and not your PC.
 4. Hit the settings button and setup all local host, SSH, and Wi-Fi details.

-    - For hostname, I'd recommend using "mutracker" or something adjacent.
+    - For hostname, I'd recommend using `mutracker` or something adjacent.
-    - For SSH, choose "pi" as the username and a quick-to-type password.
+    - For SSH, choose `pi` as the username and a quick-to-type password.
 Write all of these down!
     - For WiFi, I suggest using your hotspot so you can connect and test from anywhere.
 5. Load the OS onto the SD card.
 6. When that finishes, remove the SD card from your machine and insert the card into your RPi.
 7. Turn on the RPi and turn on your hotspot.
 Ensure your PC is also connected to the hotspot.
 8. Download Putty with all the default settings and enter the hostname into Putty.
 9. Login using SSH username and password.
-10. After you're logged in, run the command sudo raspi-config
+10. After you're logged in, run the command `sudo raspi-config`
 11. You can customize your pi how you'd like, but make sure to go to Interface Options and enable Camera and VNC.
 (You will have this easy access with a remote view of the RPi Desktop, but these are the two important ones to do now)
-12. Run sudo reboot
+12. Run `sudo reboot`
 13. Repeat steps 7-9.
-14. Run vncserver
+14. Run `vncserver`
-15. The terminal will give you a VNC desktop to log into in the format "yourusername.local:1"
+15. The terminal will give you a VNC desktop to log into in the format `yourusername.local:1`
 16. Download RealVNCViewer with the default settings and log in.
-17. Add a new connection and enter "yourusername.local:1" or whatever the terminal gave you.
+17. Add a new connection and enter `yourusername.local:1` or whatever the terminal gave you.
 18. Start the connection and log into the desktop with your SSH information.
 19. If you see the RPi Desktop, you're in!